 Emmanuel (right), aged 9, and his three brothers live in Bukindo village.
 Their father abandoned them two years ago and their mother often leaves home for weeks on end to find work.
 Emmanuel is then forced to leave school and try to look after his brothers.
 They often suffer from hunger and LVC helps them by providing nutritious flour to make porridge.

 Because of poverty many girls are not able to afford sanitary towels.
 When they have their periods many stay away from school and so lose up to 60 days of education a year.
 LVC has now embarked on a programme to make washable sanitary towels in their sewing workshop.
-The first girls who received them are now attending school regularly.
+152 girls received them last year.